 Make one change at a time and practice it until it has become successfully integrated into your daily life.
 Then decide what the next step will be.
 Repeat the process until all of your wellness numbers and modifiable risk factors are well under control.
 You may find this article about setting SMART goals helpful as you strategize and prepare for the obstacles ahead.

 Focus Less On Restrictions

-As you begin to make changes, think about what you can add to your daily habits; for instance: more colorful plant foods, more fiber, more minutes of physical activity, more hours of sleep.
+As you begin to make changes towards being healthier and trying to lose weight, think about what you can add to your daily habits; for instance: more colorful plant foods, more fiber, more minutes of physical activity, more hours of sleep.
 Focus less on restrictions.
 This may sound like a small detail but it can really impact the perspective you bring to this challenge.
 Every bite you take, every move you make and every other healthy habit you adopt is an opportunity to promote your health.
 Not a punishment or restriction imposed on you.
 A positive attitude really goes a long way.

 By replacing unhealthy habits with healthy ones you can shift your focus to a a positive, health promoting outlook and avoid the feelings of deprivation that are often associated with restrictions.

 Small changes adopted slowly over time will get you to your BIG long-term goal in a sustainable way.
 Which means the changes will last.
 And that is what we are all working towards, right?